ermiasgelaye/Mental-Health-Predictor/README.md

-# What The Future Mental Health Conditions in the Tech Workplace: Exploring Mental Health Predictors in the Tech Workplace
+# Mental Health and Technology: Exploring Mental Health Predictors in the Tech Workplace

 ## Background